 - praying so that the partnership of your faith might become effective in the knowledge of every good thing in us for the Anointed.

-- For I had great joy and encouragement on account of your love, because the hearts of the saints were – and are – refreshed through you brother.
+- For I had great joy and encouragement on account of your ^love, because the hearts of the saints have been refreshed through you brother.